dileepadev/flutter-portfolio-site/SECURITY.md

 # Security Policy

-The dileepabandara.dev project/repository management team takes security issues very seriously.
+The [flutter-portfolio-site](https://github.com/dileepadev/flutter-portfolio-site) project team takes security issues very seriously.
 We appreciate your efforts to responsibly disclose any security vulnerabilities you find.

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please send an email to **contact@dileepabandara.dev**.
+If you discover a security vulnerability, please send an email to **<contact@dileepa.dev>**.
 Please do not create a public issue for the vulnerability.

 Your email should include the following information: